postlund/pyatv/docs/documentation/atvproxy.md

 multiple times without having to re-pair.
 Even when restarting the proxy.
 This of course means that **there is no security when using the proxy**.

-*Note: This is an incubating script and may change behavior with short notice.*
+*Note: This is an incubating script and may change behavior with short notice.
+It also depends on the internal API, meaning you should not use it as a reference for your own projects.*

 # Using the Proxy